Islamic Terrorism: Two Hundred Years Old?

 brave-soldiers-of-the-cross-4An ardent champion of military chaplains was George Washington.
 One of the first things he did as a young officer in the French and Indian War was to petition Virginia Governor Robert Dinwiddie to provide a chaplain for the troops.
 When Dinwiddie refused, Washington himself filled that role.
 When he became Commander-in-Chief during the Revolution, he issued several general orders respecting chaplains — such as this one from 1777 referencing a Day of Thanksgiving declared by the Continental Congress.

-America has a long, proud history of military chaplains, but today they are under attack (see many examples here).
-On the week of the anniversary of the Battle of Bennington, let’s remember the long history of our military chaplains and pray for and support those chaplains that serve our Armed Forces today.
+America has a long, proud history of military chaplains, but today they are under attack.
+As we remember the Battle of Bennington, let’s remember the long history of our military chaplains and pray for and support those chaplains that serve our Armed Forces today.